We want to help you get to your first “a ha!” moment in the least possible time - here’s where to start

 Resources

-- If your compliance needs don’t extend to NIST SP 800, then we suggest you look at our network stacks in the HPC Recipes Library - either HPC Basic or HPC Large Scale should do a rgeat job for you.
+- If your compliance needs don’t extend to NIST SP 800, then we suggest you look at our network stacks in the HPC Recipes Library - either HPC Basic or HPC Large Scale should do a great job for you.

 11am-12pm - Re-imagining HPC with AWS Parallel Computing Service